-This hearty gluten-free Italian vegetable lasagna layers fresh mushrooms, onions, and zucchini between saucy noodles and a rich ricotta cheese mixture.
+This hearty gluten-free and vegetarian Italian vegetable lasagna layers fresh mushrooms, onions, and zucchini between saucy noodles and a rich ricotta cheese mixture.
 It is great for a large crowd or for make-ahead meals!

 - it’s a vegetarian dinner recipe – Did someone say Meatless Monday?!
 This vegetarian lasagna is loaded with fresh vegetables including earthy mushrooms and Italian flavors.

 - easy to plan ahead – this meal works well to plan ahead and make in advance.
 Chop the vegetables the day before to save time so all it takes is to assemble the lasagna and bake it in the oven before dinner.
 Lasagna also becomes more flavorful as it sets.
 Make it all the day before and bake it they next evening when you are ready to eat.

 - perfect for large crowds – this vegetable lasagna serves 12, which makes it great for potlucks or dinner parties.
 Serve with a side salad for even more nutrition and texture.

 What ingredients go into this recipes

 - The vegetable filling – garlic, onion, zucchini, yellow squash, salt and pepper, and a drizzle of extra virgin olive oil or avocado oil.